Alphabetical List Of All Patterns

 - Describe Deliverables

-Clearly describe any deliverables related to an agreement to support shared understanding of expectations.
+Clearly describe any deliverables related to a policy to support shared understanding of expectations.

 - Describe Organizational Drivers